[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 loadaverage_020416_102927_PM

-This indicates a situation where various processes are requesting the CPU to process them, but because the server cannot handle them,
+various processes ask the CPU to handle it, but the server cannot handle it, and

-The higher the load average value, the higher the load on that server.
+The higher the load average, the higher the load on that server.

-The number of processes that a server can process at one time is determined by the number of CPU cores on the server.
+The number of processes a server can process at once is "the number of cores of CPUs that are on that server."

 Do you have a general understanding of load average?